auth0/docs/articles/quickstart/webapp/java-ee/_includes/_login.md

 To authenticate with Auth0, provide custom implementations of the following interfaces:

-- `HttpAuthenticationMechanism`: Responsible for obtaining a user's credentials and notifying the container of successful (or not) login status ([JavaDoc](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/authentication/mechanism/http/HttpAuthenticationMechanism.html)).
+- `HttpAuthenticationMechanism`: Responsible for obtaining a user's credentials and notifying the container of successful (or not) login status (<a href="https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/authentication/mechanism/http/HttpAuthenticationMechanism.html" target="_blank">JavaDoc</a>).
-- `IdentityStore`: Responsible for validating the user's credentials ([JavaDoc](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/IdentityStore.html)).
+- `IdentityStore`: Responsible for validating the user's credentials (<a href="https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/IdentityStore.html" target="_blank">JavaDoc</a>).
-- `CallerPrincipal`: Represents the caller principal of the current HTTP request ([JavaDoc](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/CallerPrincipal.html)).
+- `CallerPrincipal`: Represents the caller principal of the current HTTP request (<a href="https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/CallerPrincipal.html" target="_blank">JavaDoc</a>).
-- `Credential`: Represents the credential the caller will use to authenticate ([JavaDoc](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/credential/Credential.html)).
+- `Credential`: Represents the credential the caller will use to authenticate (<a href="https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/credential/Credential.html" target="_blank">JavaDoc</a>).

 First, make your Auth0 settings available to the application by creating an `@ApplicationScoped` bean to retrieve the values from the web context and make them available via getters: